Dentures – Fontainebleau, FL

 An Affordable Way to Replace Multiple Teeth

-Dentures are a replacement for missing teeth that can be removed and put back into your mouth as you please.
-Depending on each patient’s case, they may receive full or partial dentures.
-Full dentures are used when all of the natural teeth are removed from the mouth and replaced with a full set of dentures.
-There are two types of full dentures.
+Dentures are a restorative dentistry option for missing teeth that can be removed and put back into your mouth as you please.
+Depending on each dental patient’s case, they may receive full or partial dentures.
+Full dentures are used when all of the natural teeth are removed from the mouth.
+Partials are used when several teeth need to be replaced but some healthy teet remain.
+Keep reading to learn more about dentures in Fontainebleau, FL.

 Advantages of getting Dentures